Quantum Scrambling and State Dependence of the Butterfly Velocity

-\Appendix{Definitions of velocities} In this section we define precisely the (possibly anisotropic) Lieb-Robinson, butterfly and scrambling velocities introduced in the main text and prove the bound $v_B, v_S \leq v_{\LR}$.
+In this section we define precisely the (possibly anisotropic) Lieb-Robinson, butterfly and scrambling velocities introduced in the main text and prove the bound $v_B, v_S \leq v_{\LR}$.
 For definiteness fix a class of local operators, denoted as $\O$; for example, $\O$ could be all single-site operators with unit norm, localized at origin.
-And the Lieb-Robinson bound Theorem \ref{thm:LR} (ii) could be stated for such operators along any particular direction $\bn$: \begin{theorem}[Operator-dependent anisotropic Lieb-Robinson] For any direction $\bn$ and operator $O_1, O_2 \in \O$, there exist $v$, $\xi_\LR$, $C_\LR > 0$, dependent on $\bn$, $O_1$, $O_2$, lattice geometry and Hamiltonian, such that for any $t > 0$, $x > 0$,
+The Lieb-Robinson bound Theorem \ref{thm:LR} (ii) can be stated for such operators along any particular direction $\bn$: \begin{theorem}[Operator-dependent anisotropic Lieb-Robinson] For any direction $\bn$ and operator $O_1, O_2 \in \O$, there exist $v$, $\xi_\LR$, $C_\LR > 0$, dependent on $\bn$, $O_1$, $O_2$, lattice geometry and Hamiltonian, such that for any $t > 0$, $x > 0$,

 \end{theorem}

 From Theorem \ref{thm:aniLR} one immediate candidate for defining the Lieb-Robinson velocity is